 - Purchasing of a new Gluten Free production line;

-- Implementation of the pasta plant production in Russia;
+- Implementation of pasta production in Russia;

-- Reallocation of a new Bakery line in the Ascoli plant.
+- Reallocation of a new bakery line in the Ascoli plant.

 - Conclusion of Gluten Free Pasta line in America